thekumar/thekumar.github.io/_posts/2024-02-02-announcing-yaki-crypto.markdown

 # Announcing the availability of `@yaki-inc/crypto`

+Yaki's crypto library is a strongly-typed and easy-to-understand wrapper around the battle tested tweetnacl.
+It's [open sourced][gh] under MIT license.

-You can read more about it at https://npmjs.com/package/@yaki-inc/crypto.
+You can read more about it on NPM at [@yaki-inc/crypto][yc].
 But, the gist of it is, it's strongly typed.
 A PublicKey and PrivateKey are two different types.
 And an EncryptionPublicKey is different from a SigningPublicKey.